DisposaBoy/GoSublime/README.md

 Settings
 --------

 You can customize the behaviour of GoSublime by creating a settings file in your `User` package.
 This can be accessed from within SublimeText by going to the menu `Preferences > Browse Packages...`.
 Create a file named `GoSublime.sublime-settings`.
-A sample settings file `GoSublime.sublime-settings.sample` is provided inside the GoSublime package directory.
+A sample settings file `GoSublime/examples/GoSublime.sublime-settings.example` is provided inside the GoSublime package directory.

 Note: Filenames are case-sensitive on some platforms(e.g. Linux) so the filename should be exactly `GoSublime.sublime-settings` with capitalization preserved.